HB 576 - Solar bench PHILIPS - Free user manual and instructions

 UV-A and UV-B cause the tanning effect of the skin.

-In fact there are two processes which produce tanning, and they are simultaneously effective:
+In fact, there are two processes that produce tanning, and they are simultaneously effective:

 The Combi solarium